Optimism in Equality Saturation: Challenges in Abstract Interpretation over E-Graphs

 \section{Challenges in Abstract Interpretation over E-Graphs}

-In this section, we describe in detail why performing precise abstract interpretation over e-graphs, specifically in the presence of cycles, is challenging.
-We identify a key problem inherent to embedding a cyclic program representation into e-graphs and discuss possible solutions to this problem.
+We describe in detail why performing abstract interpretation over e-graphs, specifically in the presence of cycles, is challenging.
+We identify how existing e-class analysis implementations circumvent this issue and argue that this circumvention is insufficient for future use cases.